Mainzer Straße 28/30

 Are there guided tours?

-Guided tours may be offered, but it’s advisable to check the official website for availability and scheduling.
+Information on guided tours may vary, so check the official website for details on availability and scheduling.

 What’s the best time to visit?